Application note – Directly quantify ternary complex formation in solution

 Application note

-In this application note, we demonstrate how fluorescence cross-correlation spectroscopy (FCCS) can be performed on the EI-FLEX system to characterise the formation of a ternary complex.
+In this application note, we demonstrate how fluorescence cross-correlation spectroscopy (FCCS) can be performed on the EI-FLEX Pro system to characterise the formation of a ternary complex.
 A model DNA oligo system was used for the purposes of this application note, although FCCS is also ideal for studying other ternary complexes, such as PROTACs, molecular glues, and bispecific antibodies.

 Here, direct quantification of ternary complex formation was performed using FCCS.
 We generated hook plots to establish the optimal concentration of the unlabelled oligo to produce the desired stoichiometry and avoid unwanted dimers.
 The impact of salt concentration on hybridisation kinetics was also investigated.